ericchase/tool--basic-web-server/README.md

 # deno--basic-web-server

-[unlicensed] Basic web server for test environment using Deno
+Basic web server for test environment using Deno

 Features